adamrossbenton/tricksproject/readme.md

 "Get Pack" button, generates 15 MtG cards at random

+    Currently jumps to a random page of API, from 1 to 612, then pulls 15 cards at random from one of the 100 cards on that page

 COMING SOON:

+More powerful randomization, each card should be from a randomly-generated page as opposed to all 15 cards from the same page (initially generated at random)

 Hover over each card to get details (mana cost, abilities, power/toughness, etc.)